More Distracted Drivers Means More Distracted Driving Injuries

 According to the National Center of Statistics and Analysis, each day in the United States, distracted driving results in: (1) approximately nine people being killed; and (2) 1,000 more being injured.
 Similarly, the National Highway Traffic Safety Administration reports that in 2015 alone, 3,477 people were killed and 391,000 were injured in motor vehicle crashes caused by distracted drivers.

-- Changing music on an mp3 player, iPod, iPhone or other device
+Changing music on an mp3 player, iPod, iPhone, or other devices

 If you have been injured or lost a loved one due to the negligence or recklessness of a distracted driver, a trial attorney may be able to help you recover the compensation you needed to pay for your medical bills, future care needs, and other damages.
 Given all that is at stake, a trial attorney experienced in distracted driving cases is your best bet.

 Trial Lawyers with Proven Success in High-Stakes Injury Cases

 The trial attorneys at Harrison Davis routinely seek justice on behalf of clients who have had their lives turned upside down by distracted driving accidents.
 In over 40 years of service, our firm’s commitment to legal excellence has never wavered.
 Our job is to stand up for our clients and provide them with the experienced, innovative advocacy they deserve.

 Contact a Texas Trial Attorney Experienced in Distracted Driving Cases